Tuhingits/Tuhingits/README.md

 ### 🐼 About Me :

-Currently, I'm working as Software Engineer QA trainee and I am a Freelance QA engineer at Fiverr where I have over 7 different clients and more than 10 projects completed.
+Currently, I'm working as a Freelance SQA engineer at Fiverr where I have over 7 different clients and more than 10 projects completed.

 ### 😎 Skills :